mesoScopic-Computational-AuditioN-lab/BrainVoyager_Python_Plugins/README.md

 + `Isovoxel_Nearest.py` : Tool to IsoVoxel volumes (and VOIs) using Nearest Neighbor interpolation.
 + `Nifti_Tools.py` : Tool to convert most BrainVoyager file formates to and from NIFTI format (and setting space to correct nifti convention).
 + `VOI_Tools.py` : Tool to take BrainVoyager VOI files, and save namings/color values to ITKsnap and 3Dslicer readable file formats.
++ `VTC_BOX.py`: Tool to quickly load the header information from a .vtc file, and draw a nifti bounding box based on it (usefull for manual segmenation - to see the bounds of your functional data).